marcos-sem-s/datacamp-exercises/Understanding Data Engineering/02 - Storing data.md

 | Updating an artist's table after they edited their biography. | Querying the top songs of the past year to identify which genre dominated. |
 | Creating a new table to store the songs customers listened to the most over the past year. | Querying the lyrics table to find all the songs that have 'data' in the title. |

+> Kaboom!
+Now you can tell if someone is a data engineer or a data scientist just by asking how they use SQL!
+Onwards to the next lesson to learn more about the different data storage solutions.

 <br>

 ## Tell the truth